 In addition, municipalities were provided with optional tools to help mitigate tax increases among businesses.
 Municipalities are also required to provide measures of tax relief to seniors and the disabled as well as charities.

-Peel Finance staff, in conjunction with Finance staff from the three area municipalities - City of Mississauga, City of Brampton and Town of Caledon -- and the Peel/Halton Office of MPAC, have reviewed all aspects of the CVA legislation and applicable operating impacts as part of developing tax policy recommendations to Regional Council.
+Peel Finance staff, in conjunction with Finance staff from the three local municipalities - City of Mississauga, City of Brampton and Town of Caledon -- and the Golden Horseshoe (Zone 2) Office of MPAC, have reviewed all aspects of the CVA legislation and applicable operating impacts as part of developing tax policy recommendations to Regional Council.

 More details and information pertaining to the property assessment and taxation systems and the role of the Region in taxation matters can be found in the adjoining document

 Tax Policy Handbook."

 Property tax rates and other property taxation information can be attained from the local municipalities using the following website links:

 Wednesday July 13 2016